Leah Bigwood

 Contact me

-I am always very enthusiastic to hear from anyone interested in my science, whether that is relating to an outreach opportunity or a potential collaboration!
+I am always enthusiastic to hear from anyone interested in my science!
 Please get in touch via:

 email: lmb224@cam.ac.uk